longshotlabs/composable-forms/docs/user/form.md

 PropTypes.obj
 ```

 If the form is editing an existing object, provide it here.
 You can also provide an object with default values for a creation form.
-This is a basic JavaScript object which must match the structure of the object that the form component builds and passes to `onChanging`, `onChanged`, and `onSubmit`.
+This is a basic JavaScript object which must match the structure of the object that the form component builds and passes to `onChanging`, `onChange`, and `onSubmit`.

 ### validateOn